caiorss/Functional-Programming/README.md

 #### Fold

 The fold functions foldl and foldr combine elements of a list based on a binary function and an initial value.
 In some programming languages fold is known as reduce.
+The fold in some programming languages Python is called reduce.

 "The higher-order library function foldr (“fold right”) encapsulates this simple pattern of recursion, with the function  and the value v as arguments" (Graham Hutton)